taclane/trunk-recorder-mqtt-status/README.md

 ## Trunk Recorder States

-Internally, Trunk Recorder uses state definitions to manage call flows, recorder assignment, and demodulator operation.
+Trunk Recorder uses state definitions to manage call flows, recorder assignment, and demodulator operation.
 The MQTT plugin will include this information when possible.
 Below is a summary of these states, but not all may appear in MQTT messages.

 **call_state** / **rec_state**
 | State | State Type   | Description                                                                                                |